Bimtino/ActivityMonitor/ActivityMonitor/README.md

 * TIME: 12/24h mode based on system settings.
 * SPEED: speed in km/h or mph based on system settings (as average of the last 10 values)
 * HEART RATE: current pulse in bpm.
+* POWER: if sensor exists, 5 sec average of the power in watt
 * AVG SPEED: average speed over the whole activity.
 * DISTANCE: elapsed distance in km or miles based on system settings.
 * CADENCE: cadence in rpm.